 - Rent control.
 Michigan law preempts any kind of rent control at both a state and local level.
 Therefore, Michigan landlords can charge whatever they want in rent.

 - Rental increases.
 Landlords do not need to justify or give notice before raising rent and they are not limited in how much they raise rent.

 - Rent-related fees.
 Late fees are not regulated but there is a $25 returned check fee limit ($30 if the fee is paid after 7 days).

 Housing Discrimination in Michigan

-- Misrepresenting the availability of a particular unit
+- Falsely denying the availability of a unit

 Additional Landlord Tenant Regulations in Michigan

 - Truth in Renting Act.
-All legally-binding lease agreements in Michigan must include state-mandated language relating to the Truth in Renting Act.
-Specific language and application information can be found here.
+All leases in Michigan must abide by state-mandated language guidance as laid out in the Truth in Renting Act.
+More info can be found here.

 Michigan Landlord-Tenant Resources